5 Top Tips for Vegan Travel

 Search on social media using terms like vegan Paris or use hashtags such as #veganberlin to find options in your desired location.

-Use Google to search for vegan travel bloggers and their guides to certain cities.
+Use Google, Instagram and TikTok to search for vegan travel creators and their guides to certain cities.
 Asking for tips in vegan travel groups on Facebook will also give you an idea of how easy it will be to find plant-based dishes on your trip.

 2. Choose the right accommodation

-If you’re staying somewhere that isn’t particularly vegan-friendly, consider an AirBnB or accommodation where you can cook most of your own meals.
+If you’re staying somewhere that isn’t particularly vegan-friendly, consider self-catered accommodation where you can cook most of your own meals.

 Wherever you are in the world, you should be able to find vegan staples like fruit, vegetables, rice, pasta and beans in the local supermarket.
 Many places also have farmers’ markets where you’ll be able to buy produce.